-Recognised as three regions: the Caribbean, the Pacific and the Atlantic, Indian Ocean, Mediterranean and South China Seas (AIMS).
-2 UN DESA, 2007.
-Who are the SIDS? www.un.org/esa/sustdev/sids/sidslist.htm In 2012, on the 20th anniversary of the Earth Summit, world leaders and Heads of States will again affirm political commitment to sustainable development3.
-The Conference will have as its theme, "a green economy in the context of sustainable development and poverty eradication and, the institutional framework for sustainable development"4.
+A great socio economic diversity for Small Island Developing States Recognised as three regions: the Caribbean, the Pacific and the Atlantic, Indian Ocean, Mediterranean and South China Seas (AIMS).
+UN DESA.
+2007.
+Who are the SIDS? www.un.org/esa/sustdev/sids/sidslist.htm Inthesis Repo In 2012, on the 20th anniversary of the Earth Summit, world leaders and Heads of States will again affirm political commitment to sustainable development.
+The Conference will have as its theme, "a green economy in the context of sustainable development and poverty eradication and, the institutional framework for sustainable development".
 Coming at a time in which financial markets are still recovering from a global economic crisis and when the economies of SIDS have been severely impacted by external factors originating in developed countries, the "green economy" has stirred a great deal of interest regarding its possibilities as a means of alleviating this crisis.
-A green economy "is one that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities"5.
-This definition is amplified further to mean an economy that is "low carbon, resource efficient and socially inclusive6.
+A green economy "is one that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities".
+This definition is amplified further to mean an economy that is "low carbon, resource efficient and socially inclusive.
 It is also envisaged that in a green economy "growth in income and employment will be driven by public and private investments that reduce carbon emissions and pollution, enhance energy and resource efficiency, and prevent the loss of biodiversity and ecosystem services".
-UNEP defines a green economy as one that results "in improved human well-being and social equity while significantly reducing environmental risks and ecological scarcities"

-Source: UNEP, 2011 Individual SIDS have and are interpreting the green economy concept according to their individual sustainable development priorities and national economic and social conditions.
-While there is no consensus on the concept of a green economy for SIDS, transitioning to a low-carbon economy is directly linked to the critical importance placed on all aspects of sustainable development efforts of SIDS.
-The movement towards a green economy is seen as a critical pathway to achieving sustainable development.
-More importantly, it is an opportunity for investments in green industries, job creation and improvements in human welfare.
-However, in order to Ecological footprint and the wealth of SIDS achieve those objectives, it is vital that the right climate or enabling conditions are provided to generate and stimulate both public and private sector investments that incorporate broader environmental and social criteria.
+UNEP defines a green economy as one that results "in improved human well-being and social equity while significantly reducing environmental risks and ecological scarcities" > Source: UNEP, 2011 Individual SIDS have and are interpreting the green economy concept according to their individual sustainable development priorities and national economic and social conditions.
+While there is no consensus on the concept of a Ecological footprint and the wealth of SIDS achieve those objectives, it is vital that the right climate or enabling conditions are provided to generate and stimulate both public and private sector investments that incorporate broader environmental and social criteria.
 From this perspective, the overall goals of a green economy are supportive of the sustainable development concept, which had as its main objectives: development and poverty eradication, predicated on sustainable use of environmental resources.
-In this Synthesis Report, five development sectors for SIDS - small-scale fisheries and aguaculture, water, tourism, energy and solid waste - are analysed in an attempt to show how a transition to a green economy can assist in addressing some of the most critical challenges SIDS face while stimulating economic development, maintaining economic stability, facilitating job creation while conserving resources.
-These sectors are not only inter-related, but also reflect the SIDS' challenges as they relate to land and water scarcity, dependence on imported energy, high costs associated with waste management and the vulnerability and fragility of the tourism sector.
-This Synthesis Report will seek to show how a transition to a green economy can contribute to advancing sustainable development in SIDS.
-3 UN General Assembly.
-2009.
-Resolution A/RES/64/236. www.uncsd2012.org/.
-UN General Assembly, 2009.
-Resolution A/RES/64/236, www.uncsd2012.org/.
-5 UNEP.
-2010.
-Green Economy.
-Developing Countries Success Stories. www.unep.org/greeneconomy.
-6 UNEP.
-2011.
-Towards a Green Economy: Pathways to Sustainable Development and Poverty Eradication. www.unep.org/greeneconomy.
+In this Synthesis Report, five development sectors for SIDS - small-scale fisheries and aquaculture, water, tourism, energy and solid waste - are analysed in an attempt to show how a transition to a green economy can assist in addressing some of the most critical challenges SIDS face while stimulating economic development, maintaining 预览已结束, 完整报告链接和二维码如下: